Territorial Army (India): Non-departmental units

 In 2003–2004, Home and Hearth (H&H) units were raised, based on the "sons of the soil" model.
 The 162 Infantry Battalion TA JAK LI (H&H) is exclusively for Ikhwans.
 The H&H personnel are recruited only from Jammu and Kashmir.
 H&H units are deployed in northern and eastern regions of the state and 70 percent of the infantry battalion troops are sent for counterinsurgency duties.
-In 2015, the government sanctioned three engineer units in Jammu and Kashmir.
+In 2015, the government sanctioned three engineering units in Jammu and Kashmir.
 Two units for Kashmir and one for Jammu.
 The Engineer Regiments are deployed for maintenance of the Line of Control.